What Happens After a DUI Arrest in Colorado

 A DUI can seriously impact a defendant’s life.
 It may seem simple and straight forward, but this kind of case can be complicated.
 It is important to speak with a DUI Defense Attorney that understands the complexities of a DUI case.

 Our firm routinely handles DUI Cases and continues to study toxicology and the law surrounding DUI.
 We are ready, willing, and able to provide you the representation you deserve.
 We offer free consultations and flexible payment plans.
-Our goal is to provide aggressive representation to anyone who needs it, while no sacrificing any defendants because of budget.
+Our goal is to provide aggressive representation to anyone who needs it, while no sacrificing any defense because of budget.

 Our defense lawyer routinely represents clients in Arapahoe, Denver, Adams, Jefferson, and any metro case.
 If you need an appointment afterhours or on the weekends, please let us know.

-Request a free consultation today with a DUI Defense Attorney
+Request a free consultation today with a DUI Defense Attorney.

 Picture of Lain A. Lawrence